AyraBlack/anaudr-carousel-system/carousel-rules.md

 The AI must not default to plain slide-deck composition.

 For anaudr, both dark mode and pastel mode must feel designed, playful, and structured.

+If a card contains more than one main idea, split it into smaller visual units.

+Prefer multiple smaller modules over one oversized paragraph-card unless the content is a true quote or editorial statement.

+When previewing, the AI must identify the slide archetype explicitly.

+Examples of archetypes:
+- editorial cover
+- 2x2 card grid
+- hero stat + stacked rows
+- comparison grid
+- quote card + data box
+- summary checklist
+- CTA strip + footer action row

 ### Core rule
 Never build a slide as: